Aspectofthejack1/TermProt/README.md

 - weekly

 Backups are stored locally in Vencord DataStore.
 Export to a file regularly if you want off-device protection.

+## Make Sure It Actually Saves

+To make sure backups persist (including on Vesktop):

+1. Open plugin settings and click **Backup Now** once.
+2. Confirm it shows `Last backup: just now` (or similar).
+3. Set an auto-backup interval (hourly/daily/weekly).
+4. Keep at least one exported `.json` backup via **Export to File** (recommended for reinstalls/device moves).
+5. Avoid clearing app/site data for Discord/Vesktop unless you already exported a backup file.

 ## Context Menu Tags